willokans/moodmeal/README.md

 http://localhost:3000
 ```

-That's it!
 The app will automatically:

-- Create the SQLite database
+- ✅ Connect to your PostgreSQL database (Supabase)
-- Create the users table
+- ✅ Create the necessary tables
-- Create a test account
+- ✅ Create default test accounts
-- Populate it with 26 mood-based recipes
+- ✅ Populate with 26 mood-based recipes (if empty)
-- Serve the frontend
+- ✅ Serve the frontend

 ## Running Tests